https://draft.blogger.com/blog/post/edit/3265998875528797637/5529721174276767634

 Thumma radadnahu asfala safileen (5).

-Then We returned him to the lowest of the low.
+Then We return him to the lowest of the low.

-Except those who believed and did righteous deeds, then for them is a never ending reward.
+Except those who believe and do righteous deeds, then for them is a reward uninterrupted.

-So, what make you then deny the judgment?.
+So, What can make you to deny the judgment?.

 Is not Allah the Most Judge of the Judges?.